Fix Your Fat Fighting Hormones Day 5: Insulin

 If insulin signaling is disturbed can’t do it’s job (a.k.a. insulin resistance), the result is large amounts of blood sugar that cannot be used.

 What happens when your body has blood sugar that can’t be used?

 Your body does not like when there is too much glucose in the blood, so when your blood sugar is elevated, insulin is secreted to get the nutrients into the cell to be burned or to store any excess for use at another time.

 Your muscles and liver can only store a small amount, so guess what the rest gets store as… FAT!

 This response was great during times of feast/famine, but the life of today’s busy mom, this is where we see the fat storing action of insulin have a negative effect.
 So as you can see, insulin sensitivity is a desirable state because it prevents your body from storing excess fat.

 Insulin resistance–whether diagnosed or not–is one of the MAIN reasons women have trouble losing weight.

-If you are having trouble losing weight and suspect you have some form of insulin imbalance, click the links to read more….
+If you are having trouble losing weight and suspect you have some form of insulin imbalance, click below to read more.

 If you’re a new mom, you can read about insulin during pregnancy and the postpartum period here.